1. Introduction

 You can find more information here

 v.
-Pdfkit
+PDFKit

-A wrapper for the wkhtmltopdf makes it very easy to generate PDF from various formats like files, strings, and URLs.You can install it using the following command:
+PDFKit is a wrapper for the wkhtmltopdf makes it very easy to generate PDF from various formats like files, strings, and URLs.You can install it using the following command:

 pip install pdfkit